web-love/wp-router/readme.md

 * Creating your own endpoints is a breeze.
 * Works with custom post types.
 * Simplifies the Wordpress route regex notation for simpler `/ressource/:ressource_slug` urls.
-* No dependencies, only =/- 300locs and simply extends/abstract Wordpress core.
+* No dependencies, less than 400locs that simply abstract Wordpress core.

 **See on:**
 * [Packagist](https://packagist.org/packages/weblove/wp-router)